Haarlem/digitale-waardepapieren/poc/README.md

-Installation: install requirements
+##Installation:

+'''
 npm install

-Usage:
+'''

+##Usage:

+###claimattest.js
-node claimattest.js : writes an attestation (keyed hash of claim) to the IOTA Tangle and generates QR Code (test.png) with the claim, attestation reference and key.
+writes an attestation (keyed hash of claim) to the IOTA Tangle and generates QR Code (test.png) with the claim, attestation reference and key.
+'''
+node claimattest.js
+'''

+###verifier-app.js
-node verifier-app.js : reads the QR code and verifies the information is also found on the tangle resulting in the message "Verified!"
+reads the QR code and verifies the information is also found on the tangle resulting in the message "Verified!"
+'''
+node verifier-app.js
+'''

+NB A test.png is already included, it's attestation already on the Tangle (in the given testnode), so running the verifier-app.js should work without running claimattest.js first.

 Note this is work in progress

-Issues:
+##Issues:

 the following is an issue within this poc application:
 - QR Code reader does not function every time somehow. just try a different seed (altering the source of the QR code).